 Seven study rooms are available for reservation on the Second Floor, most of which feature a large oval table, chairs, a whiteboard, and seating for six to 14.

 Help finding materials, using equipment, and accessing spaces within the Fine Arts Library can be found at the Reference Desk located just inside the entrance.

 Find open seating or reserve a study room at the Fine Arts Library.

 The Fine Arts Media Center holds the Fine Arts Library’s collection of video and sound recordings as well as a Listening Center to play the recordings.

-The audio collection contains western art music, jazz, folk and ethnic music that supports the School of Music curriculum.
-The Media Center is also the only place where the physical recordings of School of Music faculty and student recitals, and ensembles are archived and accessible.
+The audio collection contains western art music, jazz, folk, and international music that supports the School of Music curriculum.
+The Media Center is also the only place where the physical recordings of School of Music faculty and student recitals and ensembles are archived and accessible.
 The video collection includes opera, musical theatre, and several areas of visual art.
 Most items in the collection circulate to faculty, staff, and graduate students for three days.